 The next step would be to transform this variant file.
 (This wiki page explains these concepts in detail)

-The daemon will start transforming the VCF file.
-Once the daemon finishes transforming the file (see the completion percentage from the daemon logs), we load transformed data into openCGA storage.
+The daemon will start transforming the VCF file (see the completion percentage from the daemon logs).
+Next, we load transformed data into openCGA storage.

 After this user can annotate the variants.
 We will use opencga-analysis.sh script for this purpose